gpizzigh-bit/OI.AI.MLEng.TakeHome/README.md

 ## License

 This project is intended for the Ocean Infinity Machine Learning Engineering challenge.
-All rights reserved.

----

-Let me know if you’d like me to add a **"How to Contribute"** section, a **"License"** notice, or anything else! 🚀